2025 Super Formula Lights: Mid-season

 Two drivers withdrew shortly ahead of the opening round: JMS Racing Team's Nobuhiro Imada suffered a hand injury ahead of the event and was replaced by Tosei Moriyama, who finished fifth in both Japanese F4 and the FIA Motorsport Games Formula 4 Cup.
 TOM'S driver Esteban Masson was also unable to race due to an injury and was initially set to be replaced by Seita Nonaka, who would return to the No. 38 car he drove to third in the standings in 2024.
 However, when Team Impul's Super Formula driver Oliver Rasmussen sustained an injury during free practice, Nonaka was called up to replace him and TOM'S opted against fielding the No. 36 car.

 Souta Arao parted ways with Delightworks Racing after round one.
 Former Super GT GT300 driver Yugo Iwasawa replaced him for rounds two and three, making his debut in the series, before the team scaled back to a single entry for Mitsui for round four.

 Former Super GT GT300 driver Takuya Otaki was to make his Super Formula Lights debut in round five, replacing Dragon in the No. 30 B-Max Racing Team car, but he withdrew shortly before the weekend, with Dragon returning to his entry.

-Delightworks Racing will run two cars in the season finale, with Formula Regional European driver Hiyu Yamakoshi making his Super Formula Lights debut.
-F4 Japan driver Keito Matsui will also compete for the season finale, with B-Max Racing Team.
+Delightworks Racing ran two cars in the season finale, with Formula Regional European driver Hiyu Yamakoshi making his Super Formula Lights debut.
+F4 Japan driver Keito Matsui also competed in the season finale, replacing Kaylen Frederick at B-Max Racing Team.
+Ken Watanabe, who races under the pseudonym "Ken Alex", made his SFL debut in the Masters' Cup with new entrant Buzz Racing.

 Race calendar

 The calendar for the 2025 season was announced on 11 November 2024.
-It will once again consist of eighteen races held over six weekends at six circuits.
-Two of the events will support the parent Super Formula Championship.
+It once again consisted of eighteen races held over six weekends at six circuits.
+Two of the events supported the parent Super Formula Championship.